Michael McFadyen's Scuba Diving - The Pipeline (Sewage Pipe)

 |There are lots of these sand anemones at The Pipeline|

-The second way is to walk west past the fish and chip place/cafe and you will see a set of steps that go down into the water.
+The second way is to walk west past the cafe and you will see a set of steps that go down into the water.
 Once in the water, descend and head north till you are in about 7 metres.
 Then head west and gradually drop deeper.

 Soon the sponge life becomes quite prolific.
 There are lots of sand anemones here as well.
 I have never seen these anywhere else.
 This is really a beautiful location.
 Zig-zag a bit until you hit The Pipeline.
 As you will see, this is not all that big, perhaps 250 mm in diameter.
 In 2017 the pipe was totally covered with sand, but its location is very obvious.
 It is supported every 15 metres or so by some cross-bracing that has large concrete blocks at the ends.
 These are covered in beautiful sponges (see the photo above left).
 As of 2017, the cross bracing has either fallen off or sunk below the sand.